Krausi96/plan2fund-nextgen/scraper-lite/README.md

 **The scraper is fully autonomous!** Just run the main command and it handles discovery, scraping, learning, feedback integration, and re-scraping automatically. 🚀

+**The scraper is fully autonomous!** Just run the main command and it handles discovery, scraping, learning, feedback integration, and re-scraping automatically. 🚀